pyOpenSci/software-peer-review/authoring/collaboration.md

 ### Code of conduct

-We require that you use a code of conduct such as the [Contributor Covenant](http://contributor-covenant.org/) in developing your package.
+We require that you use a code of conduct such as the [Contributor Covenant](https://contributor-covenant.org/) in developing your package.
 You should document your code of conduct in a `CODE_OF_CONDUCT` file in the package root directory, and link to this file from the `README` file.

 ### Contributing guide

+October 2022 NOTE: we are in the process of updating all of this and will likely deprecate this cookie cutter.
+Proceed at your own risk :)

-We have a [template for contributing guidelines](https://github.com/pyOpenSci/cookiecutter-pyopensci/blob/main/%7B%7Bcookiecutter.project_slug%7D%7D/CONTRIBUTING.rst) in our cookiecutter repository.
+We have a [template for contributing guidelines](https://github.com/pyOpenSci/cookiecutter-pyopensci/blob/master/%7B%7Bcookiecutter.project_slug%7D%7D/CONTRIBUTING.rst) in our cookiecutter repository.
 Even if you're not using cookiecutter to build your project (see our [packaging guide](../authoring/overview#project-template) for info), you can download our CONTRIBUTING.rst as a starting point.

 You can tweak it a bit depending on your workflow and package.
 For example, make sure contributors have instructions in your CONTRIBUTING file for running local tests if not trivial.
-CONTRIBUTING can also contain some details about how you acknowledge contributions (see [this section](#attributions)) and the roadmap of your package (cf [this example for R](https://github.com/ecohealthalliance/fasterize/blob/main/CONTRIBUTING.md)).
+CONTRIBUTING can also contain some details about how you acknowledge contributions (see [this section](#attributions)) and the roadmap of your package (cf [this example for R](https://github.com/ecohealthalliance/fasterize/blob/master/CONTRIBUTING.md)).

 ### Issue labelling

 You can use labels such as "help wanted", "good first issue", or "beginner" to help potential collaborators, including newbies, find your repo.
-For more info, see this [GitHub article](https://help.github.com/articles/helping-new-contributors-find-your-project-with-labels/).
+For more info, see this [GitHub article](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/encouraging-helpful-contributions-to-your-project-with-labels).

 ## Working with collaborators